Classically psh and pluriharmonic functions on Berkovich spaces: Introduction

 \subsection{Acknowledgments}

 We thank Michael Termkin for hinting us to the crucial reference for Lemma \ref{lem:base.change.boundaries}.
-We also thank Vladimir Berkovich and Mattias Jonsson for comments on an earlier draft of the paper.
+We also thank Vladimir Berkovich, Mattias Jonsson, and Alex Youcis for comments on an earlier draft of the paper.
+We are very grateful to a referee of \cite{GR25semipositivePL} for hinting us to Theorem \ref{classically psh and pointwise limits}.